 The Board has the authority and responsibility to adopt rules for the preservation of public health.
-The immediate adoption of rule that establishes provisions for both the enforcement of WAC 314-55-1065, and preservation of public health, safety and general welfare is necessary.
-Therefore, the immediate adoption of a rule establishing provisions for the enforcement of WAC 314-55-1065 that prohibits the sale of vitamin E acetate is necessary.
+The immediate adoption of this rule provides uninterrupted enforcement of WAC 246-80-021, and preserves public health, safety and general welfare is necessary.
+Therefore, continuity of these emergency rules concerning enforcement provisions for WAC 246-80-021 prohibiting the use or sale of vitamin E acetate are necessary.